vivekanandagiri/vivekanandagiri/README.md

 - 👋 Hi, I’m @vivekanandagiri
-- 👀 I’m interested in
+- 👀 I’m interested in Software development Field
-- 🌱 I’m currently learning Data Science and Artificial intelligence
+- 🌱 I’m Completed MCA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me reach me on instagram @im_vivekananda